 On the topic of the ‘wannabe’ shaykh, the great polymath, Ibn Hazm al-Andalusi said: ‘There is nothing more harmful to knowledge and its people than those who enter into it, yet are not from it.
 They are ignorant, but think they are knowledgeable; they cause corruption while they think they are rectifying matters.’11

-In the first part of this article we trekked through some basic foundations concerning what depth of learning is required for true Islamic scholarship, as well as the levels of scholarship.
+To bring the curtain down on this article: We’ve trekked through some basic foundations concerning what depth of learning is required for true Islamic scholarship, as well as the levels of scholarship.
 We encountered some proof-texts that showed how odious and sinful it is to speak about the religion without due knowledge.
-In fact, Imam Ibn Taymiyyah went so far as to declare: ‘Whosoever speaks about the religion without knowledge is a liar, even if he didn’t intend to lie!’12 We then began to broach the topic about the difference between the qualified, seasoned scholar and between the charismatic, yet unqualified speakers either doing the rounds on the conventional speakers’ circuit, or flaunting their stuff on social media.
-But it’s a topic we’ll explore further in Part Two, when we look at the current Islamic “edu-tainment” culture, in light of the teachings from our scholars, sages and salaf.
+In fact, Imam Ibn Taymiyyah went so far as to declare: ‘Whosoever speaks about the religion without knowledge is a liar, even if he didn’t intend to lie!’12 We then began to broach the topic about the difference between the qualified scholar and between the charismatic, yet unqualified speakers; either doing the rounds on the conventional speakers’ circuit, or flaunting their stuff on social media.
+But it’s a topic we’ll explore further when we look at the current Islamic “edu-tainment” culture, in light of the teachings from our scholars, sages and salaf.

 1. I’d like to thank Ustadha Zaynab Ansari for her: Blurred Lines, and Mobeen Vaid’s Mass Marketing Islam and “Edu-tainment” for helping to kick-start the much needed conversation.
 Vaid’s piece was the first time that I happened upon “edu-tainment” (an amalgam of the words education and entertainment) to describe the growing trend of conveying Islamic teachings and instruction.
 As for the Ustadha’s article, although its focus is different to this article, it nonetheless raises many concerns about the current speakers’ circuit and its impact upon Muslim community growth.